tencentyun/intlcloud-documents/product_new/安全产品中心/密钥管理服务/快速入门/管理密钥_intl_en.md

 > If a key is disabled, all encryption and decryption operations that rely on it are also disabled.
 Therefore, you need to verify that the key is not in use before disabling it.

 Find the keys you want to modify and select them.
-Click **Enable Keys** or **Disable Keys** at the top of the list.
+Click **Enable** or **Disable** at the top of the list.
 A confirmation box will pop up.
 Click **OK** to perform the corresponding operation on all the selected keys.
 ![](https://main.qcloudimg.com/raw/f35339e7f5f7315acb3a7f8cd73789f8.png)

-If you select keys in different statuses, you will be prompted as such in the pop-up confirmation box after you click **Enable Keys** or **Disable Keys**.
+If you select keys in different statuses, you will be prompted as such in the pop-up confirmation box after you click **Enable** or **Disable**.
 Click **OK** and the system will only operate on eligible keys and the remaining keys will remain in their original status.